WebSocket / Web Interface Server

 └── vtx.html

-5. From the VTX_ClientServer package unpacked earlier, copy the contents of the www directory into assets/vtx directory.
+5. Copy VTX client files.
+From the unpacked VTX_ClientServer package, copy the contents of the www directory into assets/vtx/.

 var vtxdata = {